strimzi/proposals/031-tls-encrypt-the-kafka-connect-rest-api.md

                     description: The name of the Secret containing the certificate.
                   required:
                     - key
-                    - certificate
+                    - certificateChain
                     - secretName
-                description: Certificate for Kafka Connect to use to create a keystore for the rest listener.
+                description: Certificate chain and key for Kafka Connect to use to create a keystore for the rest listener.
               trustedCertificates:
                 type: object
                 properties: